tahsansamin/Woda/README.md

 # Woda
 Full stack frontend and backend React and Django application.
 Woda is a transportation business idea targeted towards women in Uganda.
+Woda takes its inspiration from the most common public transportation in Uganda : the motorcycle or locally known as the boda boda or boda for short.
+Combining Uganda's large female population with the economic opportunities presented by boda bodas led us to the idea for Woda a women's exclusive ride sharing app.
 Woda was created as a business demo by Tahsan Samin, Adrik Dilawar, Alishaan Bhudwani and Khyati Desphande for the Aga Khan 2022 business expo.